crabshank/HTML5-media-player-webpages/Readme.txt

 i = Rewind
 o = Fast forward
-a = Full screen (Not the internal fullscren of the video itself, but my version which allows speed controllers and other extensions to still be visible) (also 'Alt + Click' is a shortcut for this)
+a = Full screen (Not the internal fullscren of the video itself, but my version which allows speed controllers and other extensions to still be visible) (also 'Alt + Click' is a shortcut for this) s = Acivate pointer speed mode.
+This allows the user to move the (mouse) pointer left to right to adjust the playback rate.

 , = -10ms subtitle delay
 . = +10ms subtitle delay